wp-plugins/wcp-contact-form/readme.txt

 To change user notifications, go to menu "Contact Form" > "Settings" > "Notifications" tab > "User Notifications" section.
 Following options are available:

+* **User Email Field** - allows to define default field for user notification if you use more than one email field;
 * **Subject** - allows to change default subject of user notification message;
 * **Message** - allows to change default text of user notification message.
 * **Disable User Notifications** - allows to disable notifications for successful form submission.